 Who Leads on Rail Safety?

-It’s easiest if we start by thinking about the people who actually benefit from the railways: the passengers and freight shippers that rely on trains to get from A to B. They will use passenger and freight train operating companies who operate the trains themselves.
+It’s easiest if we start by thinking about the people who benefit from the railways: the passengers and freight shippers that rely on trains getting from A to B. They will use passenger and freight train operating companies (known as railway undertakings) who operate the trains.

 - assesses whole system risk

 - provides tools, guidance, standards, analysis, and research

 - oversees industry delivery of, and informs on progress against, its health and safety strategy - Leading Health and Safety on Britain's Railway (LHSBR)

 The ORR is the health and safety regulator and enforcement authority for the railway.
 Its role is to make sure that the health and safety of everyone associated with the rail industry is protected.
 ORR’s contribution to safety leadership is to supervise and enforce.
 It:

 - certifies and authorises safety certificates (needed to operate on the mainline railway)